-About a decade ago, people weren’t aware of what EMR or EHR meant or the key differences between the two.
-And today there are still some who use the acronyms interchangeably—which can lead physicians to accidentally purchase software that doesn’t offer the features they really need.
+About a decade ago, people weren’t aware of what an electronic medical record (EMR) or electronic health record (EHR) meant or the key differences between the two systems.
+And today, there are still some who use the acronyms interchangeably—this can lead you to accidentally purchase EMR or EHR software that doesn’t offer the full set of features that you need.

-But thanks to new and evolving technology requirements and federal regulations, it’s become really important for medical providers to know and understand the differences between these two types of medical record keeping systems.
+Due to new technology requirements and federal regulations, it’s become very important for medical providers to know and understand the differences between these two types of medical record keeping systems.

-Very simply put, electronic medical records (EMRs) are more basic systems that will not meet many federal mandates, while electronic health records (EHRs) are more feature-robust and will help you achieve standards for Medicare reimbursement.
+Very simply put, an electronic medical record is more of a basic system that will not meet many federal mandates, while an electronic health record is more robust feature wise and will help you achieve standards for Medicare reimbursement.

 Before we move on, it’s important to note: You can’t determine whether a software provider is an EMR or an EHR based on its name alone.
-Many providers use the terms interchangeably; others started as EMRs and then evolved into more robust EHRs.
-Your best bet is to examine features and look for ONC-ATCB certification to determine which type of system you’re looking at.
+Many providers use the terms interchangeably—others start as EMRs and then evolve into more robust EHRs.

 Here’s what we’ll cover: